symopsio/terraform-okta-ssm-modules/docs/AWSSessionManagerLessInfrastructureMoreFeatures.md

 Disney Streaming released [SSM Helpers](https://github.com/disneystreaming/ssm-helpers), which includes a command-line wrapper for SSH access with lots of extra features.

 Hope you learned something!
 I'd love to learn how you're using Session Manager or what other features/integrations you'd like to see us explore.
 There are additional Session Manager features like port forwarding that I plan to write about soon.
 Please send me a Twitter DM ([@firstmorecoffee](https://twitter.com/firstmorecoffee)) or email ([jon@symops.io](mailto:jon@symops.io)) with your feedback.

+## About Sym

+Sym Access enables just-in-time access to your cloud infrastructure with workflows that developers will love and ops teams can rely on.
+Automate access and provide ops teams visibility and reports for easy audits.